SimedNaiym/SimedNaiym/README.md

 ---

-### Hi there 👋, I am [Mohammed Naiym](https://www.linkedin.com/in/Mohammed-NAIYM)!
+### Hi there 👋, I am [Naiym](https://www.linkedin.com/in/Mohammed-NAIYM)!
 (Press to visit my LinkedIn) 😁

 Hello!
 My name is Mohammed Naiym, and I am currently a Data Engineering student at ENSIAS, Rabat, Morocco.
 Passionate about building robust data solutions, I have worked on various innovative projects that span data science, machine learning, and cloud solutions.
 This GitHub serves as a repository for my journey in data engineering, showcasing projects, tools, and concepts that excite me the most. 🚀

-I transitioned into data engineering because I believe in the power of data to transform industries, and I'm thrilled to share my projects and ideas with you!
+I transitioned into data engineering because because I love it more and I believe in the power of data to transform industries, and I'm thrilled to share my projects and ideas with you!

 - 🔭 I’m currently focusing on orchestration tools like Airflow and Kafka to automate and scale pipelines.
 - 🌱 Exploring Big Data tools like Spark and Hadoop for high-volume data processing.
 - 💡 Actively diving into NLP, distributed systems, and cloud technologies (AZURE, AWS, GCP).
-- 📫 How to reach me: mohamednaiym13@gmail.com
+- 📫 How to reach me: simohammednaiym@gmail.com
 - ⚡ Fun fact: I love organizing events and exploring the intersection of tech and leadership.

 **Languages:**